darxtrix/ptop/README.md

 ## Known Issues

 - Sometimes garbage text appears on the screen, press `Ctrl` + `L` to **clear**.
 (Anybody having idea about this ?)
-- Though ptop is responsive across various terminal sizes, but sometimes things may break.
+- Though ptop is responsive across various terminal sizes as positioning is done according to terminal sizes, but sometimes things may break.
+If so, then try in a terminal of bigger size.

 ## Development